nipunjainindia/Invoke-SES-Via-Lambda/README.md

     ]
 }
 2. Attach the IAM policy to an IAM role.
 3. Create a Lambda function.
+Copy the contents of index.js and paste it in Lambda.
+4. Assign above created IAM role to Lambda.
-4. Deploy Lambda.
+5. Deploy Lambda.